dwadden/multivers/README.md

 - `longformer_large_science`: [Longformer](https://github.com/allenai/longformer) pre-trained on a corpus of scientific documents.
 This model has not been trained on any fact-checking data; it's the starting point for all other models.

 You can also download all models by passing `all` to `get_checkpoint.sh`.

+## Evaluating model predictions

+The SciFact test set is private, but the test sets for HealthVer and CovidFact are included in the data download.
+To evaluate model predictions, use the [scifact-evaluator](https://github.com/allenai/scifact-evaluator) code.
+Clone the repo, then use the [evaluation script](https://github.com/allenai/scifact-evaluator/blob/master/evaluator/eval.py) located at `evaluator/eval.py`.
+This script accepts two files:

+1. Predictions, as output by `longchecker/predict.py`
+2. Gold labels, which are included in the data download.

+It will evaluate the predictions with respect to gold and save metrics to a file.
+See the evaluation script for more details.